 (a) Assignment by Chief Justice.
 When two or more cases pending in more than one judicial district involve one or more common questions of fact or are otherwise related cases in which there is a special need for or desirability of central or coordinated judicial management, a motion by a party or a court's request for assignment of the cases to a single judge may be made to the chief justice of the Supreme Court.

 (b) Procedure.
 The motion shall identify by court, case title, case number, and judge assigned, if any, each case for which assignment to a single judge is requested.
 The motion shall also indicate the extent to which the movant anticipates that additional related cases may be filed.
-An original and two copies of the motion shall be filed with the clerk of appellate courts.
-A copy of the motion shall be served on other counsel and any unrepresented parties in all cases for which assignment is requested and the chief judge of each district in which such an action is pending.
+The motion shall be filed with the clerk of appellate courts and shall be served on other counsel and any self-represented litigants in all cases for which assignment is requested and shall be served on the chief judge of each district in which such an action is pending.
 Any party may file and serve a response within 5 days after service of the motion.
 Any reply shall be filed and served within 2 days of service of the response.
 Except as otherwise provided in this rule, the motion and any response shall comply with the requirements of Minn.
 R. Civ.
 App.
 P. 127 and 132.02.

 (c) Mechanics and Effect of Transfer.
 When such a motion is made, the chief justice may, after consultation with the chief judges of the affected districts and the state court administrator, assign the cases to a judge in one of the districts in which any of the cases is pending or in any other district.
 If the motion is to be granted, in selecting a judge the chief justice may consider, among other things, the scope of the cases and their possible impact on judicial resources, the availability of adequate judicial resources in the affected districts, and the ability, interests, training and experience of the available judges.
 As necessary, the chief justice may assign an alternate or back-up judge or judges to assist in the management and disposition of the cases.
 The assigned judge may refer any case to the chief judge of the district in which the case was pending for trial before a judge of that district selected by the chief judge.